Board of Supervisors

 Top row from left to right: Jim Ross, District 1; Mark Schildroth, Chairperson, District 4; Chuck Bakker, District 3

 The Board of Supervisors is the administrative and supervising body for the county.
 The Grundy County Board is comprised of 5 members who are elected to staggered 4 year terms.
 Each supervisor oversees one district in the 5-district County.
 Citizens from each district elect a supervisor from their district to represent the best interests of the people and the County as a whole.

 Main duties of the Board of Supervisors are approving bonds of county officials, reviewing and approving the budget proposals of county departments, overseeing of all county buildings and grounds, reviewing claims and ordering payment of those claims, approving official’s reports, establishing and vacating public highways, levying taxes to raise revenues for the county, filling other county office vacancies, overseeing drainage districts, canvassing of votes for all elections held within the county, allowing/disallowing homestead, family farm, and military credit claims, and approving/disapproving cigarette, beer, and liquor permit applications on behalf of the State of Iowa for businesses established in the unincorporated areas of the county.

 The Supervisors meet each Monday at 9:00 AM in the Board of Supervisor’s Room located on the main floor of the Grundy County Courthouse.
 Meeting agendas are posted weekly as the Board of Supervisor meetings are open to the public.
 The public nature of the Supervisor meetings is most important as the Board is available to its constituents and can respond to issues of importance to county citizens.
 The County Auditor is clerk to the Board of Supervisors and schedules appointments for meetings and records meeting minutes.
-To view the Board of Supervisor’s meeting agenda or meeting minutes, click on the links in the left column on this page.
+To view the Board of Supervisor’s meeting agenda or meeting minutes, click on the links in the right column on this page.